Artificial Intelligence

 1. Logistic Regression

 Logistic regression is often used for binary classification tasks, like predicting whether an email is spam.
-It works best when the relationship between the input and output variables is linear.
+This type of ML algorithm works best when the relationship between the input and output variables is linear.

 2. K-Nearest Neighbors